thiagoa/thiagoa.github.io/_posts/2021-07-14-counting-active-record-queries.markdown

 end
 ```

-That seemed reasonable because my test exercised a tree with depth 3, and I after some analysis I figured out I could run one query for each level of the tree.
+That seemed reasonable because my test exercised a tree with depth 3, and I after some analysis I figured I could run one query per level of the tree.

 But how does counting queries work?
-Active Record has a pubsub mechanism where you can subscribe to `sql.active_record` to count any and all SQL queries being executed by Rails, and I simply leveraged the block's closure to count the queries.
+Active Record has a pubsub mechanism where you can subscribe to `sql.active_record` to intercept any and all SQL queries being executed by Rails, and I simply leveraged the block's closure to count the queries.
 How great is that?

 Since I had more than one test counting queries, I created a helper method: